-The Shoreline Community College Post Baccalaureate Studies for the Health Professions (PBS) is a comprehensive program designed to support college graduates who intend to pursue careers in the health professions, and need additional college courses to prepare for graduate level professional schools.
+The Shoreline Community College Post Baccalaureate Services for the Health Professions (PBS) is a comprehensive support system including advising, career support, application support, and transfer opportunities.
+These services are designed to support college graduates who intend to pursue careers in the health professions and need additional college courses to prepare for graduate-level professional schools.

 - Personalized Advising: Get one-on-one support from dedicated advisors to help you successfully reach your goals.

 - MCAT and GRE Preparation: Small group seminars to provide learning and test-taking strategies, access to resources, and support.

 - World Renowned Location: Study in the beautiful Pacific Northwest with nearby access to Seattle and its top medical facilities and renowned research centers.